Supreme Court: Authorized Signatories Not Liable for Interim Compensation in Cheque Dishonour Cases

 The Supreme Court emphasized the distinction between the company and its representatives, maintaining that while the company can be held liable under Section 143-A, its authorized signatories cannot be personally directed to pay interim compensation.

-Key Points of the Judgement:
+Key Highlights of the Judgement:

 Justice Vikram Nath, writing for the bench, stated:

 “27.
 In conclusion, it was submitted that the primary liability for an offence under Section 138 is that of the company itself and the company’s management is only subsequently and vicariously liable.
 Thus, it is only the company that is to be considered as the drawer of the cheque.
-Consequently, a strict interpretation of Section 143-A would mean that it is only the drawer-company’s liability to pay the interim compensation as the provision does not provide for an interim compensation to be paid by the employees or the management or the signatory of the company.“
+Consequently, a strict interpretation of Section 143-A would mean that it is only the drawer-company’s liability to pay the interim compensation as the provision does not provide for an interim compensation to be paid by the employees or the management or the signatory of the company.

 The Judgement clarifed the liability of companies in cheque bounce cases.
 It may also influence future legal strategies in similar disputes and provide relief to signatories of the companies who are being held for personal liabilities.